 • Editing

 I support writers who want their work to read with greater clarity and purpose.
-I examine drafts to locate points where arguments lose direction, where explanations create confusion, or where the structure slows the reader.
+I examine drafts to locate points where arguments lose direction or where structure slows the reader.
 I then work with clients to develop a more coherent and persuasive manuscript that reflects their goals for the project.
 My approach suits academic authors as well as professionals preparing reports and other public-facing materials, and it draws on long experience with research-intensive writing and editorial practice.